Super Nintendo Entertainment System: Background

-To compete with the popular Family Computer in Japan, NEC Home Electronics launched the PC Engine in 1987, and Sega followed suit with the Mega Drive in 1988.
-The two platforms were later launched in North America in 1989 as the TurboGrafx-16 and the Sega Genesis respectively.
+In order to compete with the popular Family Computer in Japan, NEC Home Electronics launched the PC Engine on October 30, 1987, and Sega followed suit with the Mega Drive on October 29, 1988.
+The two platforms were later launched in North America in August 1989 as the TurboGrafx-16 and the Sega Genesis respectively.
 Both systems were built on 16-bit architectures and offered improved graphics and sound over the 8-bit NES.
 It took several years for Sega's system to become successful.

 Bill Mensch, the co-creator of the 8-bit MOS Technology 6502 microprocessor and founder of the Western Design Center (WDC), gave Ricoh the exclusive right to supply 8-bit and 16-bit WDC microprocessors for Nintendo's new system.
 Meanwhile, Sony engineer Ken Kutaragi reached an agreement with Nintendo to design the console's sound chip without notifying his supervisors, who were enraged when they discovered the project; although Kutaragi was nearly fired, then-CEO Norio Ohga intervened in support of the project and gave him permission to complete it.